Kennedy Winston: Legal Issues

 On September 10 2025, it was reported that Winston was arrested by federal authorities and charged with running what investigators called a "high-quality" fraud scheme.
 Winston and several others used forged drivers licenses & other stolen ID, and stolen personal information to forge and cash stolen checks (including IRS refunds and disaster relief payments) at various locations.
 Over $1 million in total losses were reported, according to federal investigators.
-Winston has plead not guilty to the charges, and at present time the investigation is continuing.
+Winston has pled not guilty to the charges, and at present time the investigation is continuing.